Satuhoo/lost-in-translation/README.md

 # Lost in Translation

 The application which translates entered English words and short sentences to sign language.
-Requires the username to navigate to translator page.
-In the profile page is showns the latest ten translations.

-The application uses local storage and it is developed by using React.
+It is a single page application and it uses local storage to save information about user and latest translations.
+It is developed by using React.

+## Pages

+Navigating between the pages is developed by using react-router.
+The application requires the username to navigate to translator or profile pages, otherwise it redirects user back to the login page.

+### Login page

+The login page is displayed to the users who are not logged in the application.
+After clicking the log in button, the application handles the logging in and checks if the entered username it valid.
+In this case valid username means something else than empty value.
+After logging in, the application navigates to the translation page.

+### Translation page

+The translation page provides to user the opportunity to translate any english words or sentences to sign language.
+Result is shown in the "translated" box with using sign images.
+The translator recognize only english letters and if there is numbers or special characters in the input word/sentence, the warning text it shown above the result box.
+All letters are translated on that word/sentence.

+### Profile page

+The translator saves the latest ten translations to local storage and they are shown in the profile page.
+The page contains also log out button, which clears all data from the local storage and redirects the user back to the login page.

 ## Available Scripts